branscha/lib-scripty/docs/man-scripty-syntax.md

 **set**

-set changes an existing bindingKey.
+set changes an existing binding.
 It evaluates the value before setting, the result is the value: `(set name val) | (set name=val)`.
-Set generates an error if the bindingKey does not exist.
-A bindingKey can initially be created using one of the following constructs.
-After a bindingKey is created it can be modified with set.
+Set generates an error if the binding does not exist.
+A binding can initially be created using one of the following constructs.
+After a binding is created it can be modified with set.

-* A defvar which creates/overwrites a global bindingKey.
+* A defvar which creates/overwrites a global binding.
 * A defun which (re-)binds a global variable to a lambda.
 * A let or let* block which adds a number of bindings for the duration of a block.

 Some commands add something to the context too.
 It is up to the various commands to specify this.

-Example 1: A bindingKey must exist before a set can be executed.
+Example 1: A binding must exist before a set can be executed.

 	> set newvar 13
-	ERROR: There is no bindingKey for 'newvar' in the context.
+	ERROR: There is no binding for 'newvar' in the context.
 	-> [set, newvar, 13]

-Example 2: An existing bindingKey is changed here.
+Example 2: An existing binding is changed here.

 	> defvar myvar 17
 	> set myvar=3
 	> print $myvar
 	3

-Example 3: The form works on the bindingKey that can be 'seen' within the scope of the assignment.
+Example 3: The form works on the binding that can be 'seen' within the scope of the assignment.

 	> defvar myvar 17
 	> let (myvar=3) (progn (set myvar=7) (print $myvar))